 Professor emeritus of American History

-Adam Fairclough is Professor Emeritus of American History at the Leiden University Institute for History (Raymond and Beverly Sackler chair, from 2005 to 2016).
+Adam Fairclough is Professor Emeritus of American History at the Leiden University Institute for History (Leiden University Chair of the History and Culture of North America, from 2005 to 2016).

 Adam Fairclough studied history at Oxford University and received his doctorate degree from the University of Keele (1978) with his dissertation “A study of the Southern Christian Leadership Conference and the Rise and Decline of the Nonviolent Civil Rights Movement”.
 Subsequently he wrote several books and numerous articles on the black civil rights movement in the United States, his main area of expertise.
 Adam has taught at the New University of Ulster, the University of Liverpool, the University of Wales, Lampeter, the University of Leeds and the University of East Anglia.
-In 2005 he was appointed as The Raymond and Beverly Sackler Professor of American History at Leiden University.
+In 2005 he was appointed as The Leiden University Chair of the History and Culture of North America.

 Adam Fairclough received several prestigious research fellowships: an American Studies Fellowship of the American Council of Learned Societies, a post-doctoral fellowship at the Center for the Study of Civil Rights, Carter G. Woodson Institute, University of Virginia, an Andrew Mellon Fellowship of the National Humanities Center, North Carolina, twice a Personal Research Award of the British Academy, a research leave grant of the Arts and Humanities Research Board, and a Fellowship at the Gilder-Lehrman Institute.